joffeorama/rf3_lesbian_hack/readme.txt

 What this hack does not change:
    * The story and script, aside from the aforementioned "girly Micah" jokes, has not been altered.
-   * The bathrooms.
+   * The baths.
 I couldn't figure out how to do the kind of event editing that would require.
 Luckily, the game barely mentions gendered bathrooms and nothing happens if you try to enter the women's bath anyway, so let's all politely pretend that Sharance has a unisex bathhouse and Micah just